 You will always want to go see a doctor first so that you can get a proper diagnosis.
 Then after seeking medical help, you will want to contact a personal injury attorney to advise you of your rights and possible compensation for your injuries.

 You’re probably somewhat familiar with concussions – they’re often associated with a sports injury or relatively minor fall.
 A concussion is actually a type of traumatic brain injury.
 Many people mistakenly believe concussions aren’t serious because they’re usually not life-threatening.

 According to the U.S. Centers for Disease Control and Prevention (CDC), traumatic brain injury is a major contributor to death and disability in the United States.
 Every day, more than 150 people in the United States die from injuries associated with a TBI.

-According to a different study analyzing TBI-related emergency room visits from 2001-2012, in 2012 nearly 329,300 children aged 19 or younger were treated in U.S. emergency rooms for injuries that included a concussion or TBI diagnosis.
+According to a different study analyzing TBI-related emergency room visits from 2001-to 2012, in 2012 nearly 329,300 children aged 19 or younger were treated in U.S. emergency rooms for injuries that included a concussion or TBI diagnosis.

 One reason why traumatic brain injuries are so common is that they can be caused by an array of things, including: